 4. Press and hold the visor HomeLink button until the touchscreen prompts the next step.

-5. The car sweeps the bands.
-This step takes longer on Security+ 2.0 — up to two minutes — because three bands are being scanned.
+5. The car reads the gate’s signal.
+This step can take longer on Security+ 2.0 — give it up to a couple of minutes before assuming it stalled.

 6. When prompted, walk to the gate operator.